nilsmartel/awaitchange/README.md

 ## Usage

 ```
-awaitchange 0.4.0
+awaitchange 0.5.0

 USAGE:
-    awaitchange [OPTIONS] [watch]...
+    awaitchange [OPTIONS] [--] [files]...

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
     -r <checkrate>          How many times per second files should get checked for updates [default: 2]
-        --do <command>    Command to be executed on filechange.
+    -e, --exec <exec>...
+Command to be executed on filechange.
 If unset, awaitchange simply exits on filechange and
-                          yields controll to the programm next in line
+                            yields controll to the programm next in line.
+The special character {} can be inserted and
+                            will be replaced by the name of the file that has changed upon execution

 ARGS:
-    <watch>...
+    <files>...
 Files to be watched
 ```

 ## Example